 It's still early for the winter season with December, January and February big snow months if mother Nature cooperates.
 Bottom line, there's going to be fishable water, but conditions could be questionable.

 Looking down the road, contrary to past years, the DFW will be stocking the year-round waters of the Owens Valley through next year's opener and plants will alternate between the Owens River and Pleasant Valley Reservoir, depending on access.
 On the river, look for a mixture of catchables and occasional heavyweight brood stock fish at locations from directly below Tinnemeha Reservoir north to the Hwy.
 6 bridge crossing.
 As in past years,there will be mega plants shortly before the Blake Jones derby early March.

 New on the upcoming agenda will be an additional water included on the Mono County year round fishing menu.
 The West Walker River joins Hot Creek, East Walker River and Upper Owens River as a special regulation water.
 Effective March 1, until opening day the river will be catch and release, no possession, barbless lure or fly.
 After the opener general regulations will dictate until Nov.
 15 , then back to the special regulations until the next season opener.

 On a positive note, in early November, the DWF and California anglers prevailed in a lawsuit litigated in the U.S. District Court challenging the stocking of hatchery reared trout alleging the stocking program was a violation of the Clean Water Act by "adding pollutants.
 "I can assure you, if the case had gone wrong, there would have been major problems for the stocking program for our state as we know it today.
 And on another positive note, 2013 was another year where quagga mussels, Willow Fly Catchers, New Zealand mud snails and whirling disease failed to impact high country angling.

 * * *

-Martin Strelneck is a longtime WON staffer and High Country reporter who lives in Lee Vining.
+Martin Strelneck is a long-time WON field reporter and columnist living in Lee Vining.